syafa-kh/NU_VizTableau/README.md

 # Tableau Visualization and Custom SQL Queries

 This repository includes the initial datasets, the custom queries used to transform table, the resulting CSV file, the tableau workbook, and the exported PDF file.
+The tableau public dashboard can be accessed [here](https://public.tableau.com/app/profile/syafaatulkhayati/viz/TranslatedChineseWebnovelPerformance/TiledDashboard)

 1. **tableau1.csv** <br>
    Initial dataset which includes title, genres, tags, vote distribution, and average rating.
 This is taken from NovelUpdates using a web scraping script which can be accessed [here](https://github.com/syafa-kh/NU_WebScrap)